 Ellyn Satter's Division of Responsibility in Feeding

-Parents choose breast- or formula-feeding, help the infant be calm and organized, then feed smoothly, paying attention to information coming from the baby about timing, tempo, frequency, and amounts.
+Parents choose breast- or formula-feeding, and help the infant be calm and organized.
+Then they feed smoothly, paying attention to information coming from the baby about timing, tempo, frequency, and amounts.

-The division of responsibility for older babies making the transition to family food
+The Division of Responsibility for babies making the transition to family food:

 - The child is still and always responsible for how much and whether to eat the foods offered by the parent.

 Based on what the child can do, not on how old s/he is, parents guide the child’s transition from nipple feeding through semi-solids, then thick-and-lumpy food, to finger food at family meals.

 The Division of Responsibility for toddlers through adolescents

 - The parent is responsible for what, when, where.

 - The child is responsible for how much and whether.

 Fundamental to parents’ jobs is trusting children to determine how much and whether to eat from what parents provide.
 When parents do their jobs with feeding, children do their jobs with eating: